-The APR committee members will provide each program under review with a standardized template of self-study questions and prompts.
+The Academic Program Review committee members will provide each program under review with a standardized template of self-study questions and prompts.
 The self-study will include a report on the results of program-level assessment of student learning.
 It is the responsibility of the program lead, chair or director, working collaboratively with program faculty, to complete the self-study by the deadline assigned.

 C. Academic Program Review Data Set

-A formal presentation of the self-study results will be made to the APR committee as part of the process of review.
+A formal presentation of the self-study results will be made to the Academic Program Review committee as part of the process of review.
 The presentation is the responsibility of the program lead, head, chair or director.

-Upon completion of the self-study and presentation, the APR committee will review the information and make specific recommendations for quality improvement to the vice presidents responsible for OPIE and for Academic Affairs.
+Upon completion of the self-study and presentation, the Academic Program Review committee will review the information and make specific recommendations for quality improvement to the Vice President for Strategy and Organizational Effectiveness and for the Vice President for Academic and Student Affairs.

 F. Review and Recommendations

-- The APR committee shall make recommendations on program continuance or recommend remediation or discontinuance to appropriate vice presidents.
+- The Academic Program Review committee shall make recommendations on program continuance or recommend remediation or discontinuance to appropriate vice presidents.
 Recommendations shall require a formal vote of the committee where at least a quorum of its members must be present and voting.
 Decisions will be based on a simple majority of the members present.
-The APR committee chair shall provide formal notice (email or other form) of not less than one week, of a meeting wherein a vote is to take place.
+The Academic Program Review committee chair shall provide formal notice (email or other form) of not less than one week, of a meeting wherein a vote is to take place.
 The committee will strive for consensus in voting.

-The APR committee may recommend continuance of an academic program based on formal review of the self-study and the presentation provided by the program.
+a.
+Program Continuance.
+The Academic Program Review committee may recommend continuance of an academic program based on formal review of the self-study and the presentation provided by the program.

-The APR Committee may recommend remediation/discontinuance of the program to the appropriate vice presidents.
-These vice presidents will determine which course of action to follow for the specific program under review.
+b.
+Program Remediation or Discontinuance.
+The Academic Program Review Committee may recommend remediation/discontinuance of the program to the vice presidents who will determine which course of action to follow for the specific program under review.

 i.
-In the case of a decision for remediation by the vice presidents, the program will be required to undergo remedial or corrective action, based on formal review of the self-study and the presentation.
-The recommendation for remediation will address specific concerns derived from the APR process.
+In the case of a decision for remediation by the vice president, the program will be required to undergo remedial or corrective action, based on formal review of the self-study and the presentation.
+The recommendation for remediation will address specific concerns derived from the Academic Program Review process.

 ii.
 Following a recommendation of remedial or corrective action, a program faculty member identified by the dean will create a remediation plan in consultation with their academic dean.